I've Been Killing Slimes for 300 Years and Maxed Out My Level: Characters

 A young (about 225-year-old) female elf apothecary woman from Frant Province with very abrupt mood swings and a voluptuous build.
 She invented an extremely popular, alcohol-based energy drink; but when the demon lord Beelzebub drank from it, she became sick (from overworking after getting addicted to it) and then went after Halkara, whereupon the elf, believing that Beelzebub wanted in fact revenge, fled to Azusa for protection.
 After being given shelter, and after the misunderstanding with Beelzebub is cleared, Halkara decides to stay with Azusa and restart the production of her energy drink.
-She is very knowledgable about mushrooms, but scatterbrained and accident-prone.
+She is very knowledgeable about mushrooms, but scatterbrained and accident-prone.
 She has a rivalry with Eno due to their habits of stealing each other's ideas.